-Ms. Mac Cormac was named by California Lawyer as one of the 2012 California Lawyers of the Year for her effective legislative change in California as co-chair of the Working Group for the Flexible Purpose Corporation.
+Ms. Mac Cormac was named by California Lawyer Magazine as one of the 2012 California Lawyers of the Year for her effective legislative change in California as co-chair of the Working Group for the Flexible Purpose Corporation.
 She was recognized by the Daily Journal on several Top Lawyers in California lists including Top 100 Lawyers (2012), Top Female Lawyers (2011 and 2012), and Top 25 Clean Tech Lawyers (2011).
 Ms. Mac Cormac was selected by her peers for Best Lawyers in America 2011-2014 and was named Best Lawyers’ 2014 San Francisco Energy Law “Lawyer of the Year.”
-She was also recognized by clients in Legal 500 United States 2009-2012 for her expertise working with venture capitalists and emerging companies.
-Clients say that “you cannot get a better corporate counsel,” and that Ms. Mac Cormac “‘understands the big picture, could not be more responsive and understands the business.”
-She is on the Board of Directors of the Sustainability Accounting Standards Board (SASB) and the Biomimicry Institute.
+She was also recognized by clients in Legal 500 United States 2009-2014 for her expertise working with venture capitalists and emerging companies.
+Clients say “you cannot get a better corporate counsel,” Ms. Mac Cormac “‘understands the big picture, could not be more responsive, and understands the business.”
+She is on the Board of Directors of the Sustainability Accounting Standards Board (“SASB”) and is professor at UC Berkeley School of Law, Boalt Hall, teaching a course on Social Enterprise.
 She is admitted to practice in both California and New York.